WhoIsJack/DySTrack/docs/source/pipelines/anatomy.rst

 illustrates the concept and works reasonably well in practice.

-An example of constraining microscope motion is currently included in all pipelines and is implemented as a utility function; **[TODO: ADD LINK!]**.
+An example of constraining microscope motion is currently included in all pipelines and is implemented as a utility function; |constrain_func|.
 To reduce the risk of the stage inset / sample accidentally getting pushed against the objective, the maximum z-distance that the system is allowed to move per time point is being limited to a preset fraction of the stack size.
-A hard limit on total movement would be an even better constraint (and can easily be implemented using the ``img_cache``, see :doc:`here<advanced>`).
+A hard limit on total movement would be an even better constraint (and could be implemented using the ``img_cache``, see :doc:`here<advanced>`).
 However, in practice it can be difficult to figure out what this limit should be for a given setup, so safety features of this kind are best implemented within the microscope control software instead.

-..
-TODO: Add the link above once z-constraining has been refactored!
+.. |constrain_func| replace:: :py:func:`constrain_z_movement()<dystrack.pipelines.utilities.constraints.constrain_z_movement>`